srikrishnan-lab/lab-manual/docs/roles.md

 2. **Provide the research environment**: Our group's work is primarily computational.
 Providing and managing hardware and software resources to facilitate the group's research is Vivek's job.
 3. **Obtain funding**: It is Vivek's responsibility to obtain funding for research equipment, personnel, and other costs such as travel and publication fees.
 One of the Vivek's key goals is to never have to let someone go for lack of funding.
 4. **Provide material support**: You are never expected to spend your personal finances on anything related to research.
 Coordinate any upcoming expenses with Vivek and he will identify grant support for payment or reimbursement.
 5. **Provide moral support**: Academic life can be stressful, whether it's classwork, research, the paper submission process, or job searches.
-Vivek is always here to listen and provide advice (see also [Health Resources](health.html)).
+Vivek is always here to listen and provide advice (see also [Health and Wellness](/health/)).
 6. **Provide mentoring**: One of Vivek's core jobs is to help junior researchers in the group mature into independent scientists.
 This mentoring role can continue, to the degree you wish, beyond your departure from the research group.

     ??? info "Please Ask to See Documents!"